How to Increase Your Average Order Value

 How to calculate average order value

-Average order value is the average amount that is spent in each transaction on your eCommerce website.
+Average order value is an important eCommerce metric.
+It refers to the average amount that is spent in each transaction on your eCommerce website.

 To work out your average order value, simply divide your revenue by the number of orders you’ve received.